Avishkar2004/DSA/3. Arrays/ArraysInterviewQuestion.md

-// ADD AND REMOVE ELEMENT FROM AN ARRAY push and pop is most commonaly used method when it comest adding or removing element at the end of the element
+// ADD AND REMOVE ELEMENT FROM AN ARRAY push and pop is most commonaly used method when it comes to adding or removing element at the end of the array

-shift and unshift is most commonaly used method when it comest adding or removing element at the starting of the element
+shift and unshift is most commonaly used method when it comest adding or removing element at the starting of the array

 <!-- Push method  -->
 let person = {